rzferreira/utopolis/_posts/2024-08-12-PredocPositionFall2024.md

 **(Predoctoral) Research Fellowship in Particle Physics and Cosmology at the University of Coimbra, Portugal**

-The Centre for Physics of the University of Coimbra (CFisUC) invites applications for one (Pre-doctoral) Research Fellowship in Particle Physics and Cosmology.
+The Centre for Physics of the University of Coimbra (CFisUC) invites applications for one (Predoctoral) Research Fellowship in Particle Physics and Cosmology.
 The positions are funded through the FCT-CERN project "Topological defects as a probe of new physics: from CMB birefringence to gravitational waves" led by Dr. Ricardo Z. Ferreira and including researchers from different research institutes in Portugal and Spain.

 The successful candidates are expected to work on the project's tasks, related to Axion Physics and the phenomenology of Topological Defects in the Early Universe.
 The candidates will work in close collaboration with Dr. Ricardo Z. Ferreira and will be part of an international team and a stimulating scientific environment.

 _Qualifications_:
-- A MSc in Physics or a closely related field is required at the time of application. - Solid background in High Energy Physics.
+- A MSc in Physics or a closely related field is required at the time of application.
+- Solid background in High Energy Physics.
 - Demonstrated ability to collaborate effectively within a research team.

 _Position Details_:
-The position is for one year, with the possibility.
+The position is for one year.
 The expected start date is November 1st, 2024, or as soon as possible thereafter.
 Interested candidates should submit the following documents to rzferreira[at]uc.pt:

 - Curriculum Vitae (CV) including a list of publications.
 - Statement of Research Interests outlining relevant experience and expertise.